ONLYOFFICE/core/Common/3dParty/libvlc/README.md

 ### VDPAU plugins

-VDPAU (Video Decode and Presentation API for Unix) plugins offer hardware acceleration for video processing on systems that support VDPAU.
+VDPAU (Video Decode and Presentation API for Unix) plugins offer hardware acceleration for video processing on systems that support VDPAU (only Linux in our case).

 vdpau
 | Plugin name | Description |